kube-logging/kube-logging.github.io/docs/configuration/crds/v1beta1/logging_types.md

 Default: -

+### clusterDomain (*string, optional) {#loggingspec-clusterdomain}

+Cluster domain name to be used when templating URLs to services .

+Default:  "cluster.local"

 ### controlNamespace (string, required) {#loggingspec-controlnamespace}

 Namespace for cluster wide configuration resources like CLusterFlow and ClusterOutput.
 This should be a protected namespace from regular users.
 Resources like fluentbit and fluentd will run in this namespace as well.